onurravli/roadmap/README.md

 ## Roadmap

-Hello.
 In this repo, I'll be writing about my life-long plans and goals.

 | ID  |          Plan/Goal           |  Added On  | Updated On |   Status    | Priority (1-5) |
 | :-: | :--------------------------: | :--------: | :--------: | :---------: | :------------: |